These tweets provided the first news of the Swainson’s Warbler appearance in Central Park on 28 April 2016 and were featured in the New York Post.

 How it works

 The system works by using a re-tweeting service (GroupTweet) based on the hashtag #birdcp.
-When accounts followed by @BirdCentralPark tweet using this hashtag, GroupTweet makes @BirdCentralPark automatically re-tweet.
+When accounts followed by @BirdCentralPark tweet using this hashtag, GroupTweet makes @BirdCentralPark automatically re-tweet, which triggers a text message or alert to followers.
 This eliminates the need for each user to follow every other user.

 1) If you don’t already have a Twitter account, make one.
 They are free and easy to create.
 See these directions.